Content

 Treatment options include the following:

-• Educational intervention.
-Patients with CFS who receive pragmatic therapy from specially trained nurses experience less fatigue.
+pragmatic therapy [6*] from specially trained nurses experience less fatigue.
 An agreed treatment plan of gradually increasing exercise is part of the strategy, including education about CFS.
-Although pragmatic rehabilitation is intriguing because it does not require professional advice, additional research is needed to assess whether or not it can continue to be beneficial.
+Although pragmatic rehabilitation is intriguing because it does not require professional advice, additional research is needed to assess whether or not it can continue to be beneficial. - Medications.
+Some medications can help with CFS symptoms.
+Analgesics and non-opiate pain medications for pain relief, antidepressants for people with anxiety and depression, stimulants to fight fatigue, and steroids for inflammation are a few examples.

 Summing Up